 - Do you want access to a professional site review or advanced analytics?

-- Do you want to decrease your website builder’s transaction fees?
+- Do you want to decrease your online store builder’s transaction fees?

 If you’re answering yes to one or more of these questions, you’ll want to consider a paid plan that can offer you all you really want.